crystalschang/hull-conversations/README.md

 </body>
 ```

+Refresh your browser and you're done.

 ## Conclusion

+What did we actually learn?

+- Creating widget.
+- Customizing registration form.
+- Saving informations in the user profile.
+- Listing users.

 I hope you enjoyed this tutorial and it was helpful for your projects.
 For any question send us an email to contact@hull.io.